abhsrivastava/ramble/README.md

 Ramble does the following (1) maintains a database of all zip codes of washington state where there are trails (2) queries the weather api to find forecast of places where its "not raining/snowing/windy" and recommends hikes in those zip codes.

+Ramble also allows users to create a personal list of favorite places to hike.
+The results of these zip codes are bubbled up so that users can quickly see the weather forecast for their favorite places.
+By default ramble optimes the search results for weekends, but users can pick a favorite day (ex: Tuesday) to hike and these results are bubbled up as well.

 The objective is to save time and quickly find a place to hike!

 Ramble uses Free open-source API [open-meteo](https://open-meteo.com) as the data source.